wilsonliaows/docs/workbot/workbot-commands.md

         <tr>
             <td>App</td>
             <td>
-               This is the 1st word of the phrase; it defines which application this command relates to, e.g.<br>Github, ServiceNow, etc.
+               This is the 1st part of the command; it defines which application this command relates to, e.g.<br>Github, ServiceNow, etc.
             </td>
         </tr>
         <tr>
             <td>Action</td>
             <td>
-              This is the 2nd word of the phrase; it defines what action to perform onto the <b>App data</b>, e.g.<br>Create, Show, List, etc.
+              This is the 2nd part of the command; it defines what action to perform onto the <b>App data</b>, e.g.<br>Create, Show, List, etc.
             </td>
         </tr>
         <tr>
-            <td>App data</td>
+            <td>Action data</td>
             <td>
-              The 3rd and last word of the phrase; it defines what sort of data to act on e.g. <br>Opportunity, Issue, Invoice, etc.
+              The 3rd and last part of the command; it defines what sort of data to act on e.g. <br>Opportunity, Issue, Invoice, etc.
             </td>
         </tr>
         <tr>